 Kaolin clay, French Green clay, Tapioca starch, Matcha powder, Coconut milk powder, Sodium Cocoyl Isethionate, Colloidal oatmeal, Aloe vera powder, Nettles, Moringa leaf, Marshmallow root, Chamomile, Camelia sinensis (green tea) oil, & Essential oils of: Geranium & Green Tea Co2

-• cooled green tea/matcha or herbal tea of your choice (chamomile, nettle, calendula, etc) for a mineral and antioxidant rich mask
+• cooled green tea or herbal tea of your choice (chamomile, nettle, calendula, etc) for a mineral and antioxidant rich mask

 • apple cider vinegar or witch hazel for an astringent mask (oily/acneic skin)